 I wrote Family Projects for Smart Objects: Tabletop Projects That Respond to Your World from Maker Media, which draws from projects I built while trying to Make Every Week for a year.

-I was the Innovator in Residence and co-instructor for a sensor-journalism class called "Stream Lab" at West Virginia University.
+For several years, I was an adjunct lecturer teaching classes in data journalism, product prototyping, and online investigations at the Craig Newmark Graduate School of Journalism at CUNY.
+I also have taught classes and workshops at Columbia University, Stanford University, the New School University, the Knight Center for Journalism in the Americas, and New York University.
+I was an Innovator in Residence and co-instructor for a sensor-journalism class called "Stream Lab" at West Virginia University.
 We deployed water sensors in the Monongahela River to learn about measuring water quality and how others may do the same.

 Let's put that all together: